EudyContreras/Chronox.NetCore/README.md

 ## Future works:

 There are parts of this library that are yet to be finished and there are also some things which I plan to add to the library.
-These things will be shown here along with popular demands
+These things will be shown here along with popular demands.

 - [ ] **Make into nuget package**
 - [ ] **Add thread safety**